-A diversion permit will be required from the Connecticut Department of Environmental Protection (DEP) since the maximum daily water demand from the two wells is greater than 50,000 GPD.
+A diversion permit will be required from the Connecticut Department of Environmental Protection (DEP) since the maximum daily water demand is greater than 50,000 GPD.
 Recently, the DEP has added a general permit for withdrawal of up to 250,000 GPD under certain conditions, which includes water supply interconnections, community water systems, and diversions up to 250,000 GPD.
 General permits are characteristically easier to obtain than individual permits.
 General permits for diversion permit reportedly take 4-months to acquire.
+A specific diversion permit, as may be required for future demand (450,000 GPD), reportedly takes 1 to 2-years or longer to obtain from the DEP.
 One key component in the diversion permit process is the impact of the groundwater removal on adjacent surface water bodies and wetlands.

-Aquifer testing is also needed to determine the potential impact on adjacent water bodies or wetlands.
+The well field appears suitably situated to avoid both of these impacts.
+Aquifer testing is needed, however, to determine the potential impact on adjacent water bodies or wetlands.